xfeng01/xfeng01.github.io/src/content/about.md

-Hi, I’m a first-year graduate student in Electrical and Computer Engineering at UCLA.
+**Hi, I’m a first-year graduate student in Electrical and Computer Engineering at UCLA.**

 Before joining UCLA, I obtained my Bachelor’s degree from Chongqing University.
 I am a member of both the Wireless Lab at UCLA and the W&M Data-Driven Decision Intelligence (D3I) Lab.

-Currently, I am enhancing foundational capabilities in wireless communications and conducting fundamental research in reinforcement learning.
+Currently, I am expanding my research experience in both wireless communications and reinforcement learning.

+I am driven by a passion for advancing technology and a long-term goal of contributing to the development of next-generation mobile communication systems and promoting AI-enabled communication network design.

-My research interest includes:
+My research interests include:
-- Wireless communications
-- Optimization
-- Artificial Intelligence (AI)
+- **Wireless communications**: Focusing on the development of efficient, reliable, and secure wireless communication systems.
+- **Optimization**: Exploring advanced algorithms to enhance the performance of complex systems.
+- **Artificial Intelligence (AI)**: Investigating AI techniques to improve decision-making in dynamic environments.

 # 🔥 News
 No news!